netdata/netdata/database/README.md

 We suggest to use **this** mode on nodes that also run other applications.
 The Database Engine uses direct I/O to avoid polluting the OS filesystem caches and does not generate excessive I/O traffic so as to create the minimum possible interference with other applications.
-Using memory mode `dbengine` we can overcome most memory restrictions.
+Using mode `dbengine` we can overcome most memory restrictions.
 For more details see [here](/database/engine/README.md).

 ## KSM

-Netdata offers all its round robin database to kernel for deduplication (except for `memory mode = dbengine`).
+Netdata offers all its in-memory database to kernel for deduplication.

 In the past KSM has been criticized for consuming a lot of CPU resources.
 Although this is true when KSM is used for deduplicating certain applications, it is not true with netdata, since the Netdata memory is written very infrequently